ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Action plugins
 --------------

 Action plugins look like modules to anyone writing a playbook.
 Usage documentation for most action plugins lives inside a module of the same name.
 Some action plugins do all the work, with the module providing only documentation.
 Some action plugins execute modules.
 The ``normal`` action plugin executes modules that don't have special action plugins.
-Action plugins always execute on the controller.
+Action plugins always execute on the control node.

-Some action plugins do all their work on the controller.
-For example, the :ref:`debug <debug_module>` action plugin (which prints text for the user to see) and the :ref:`assert <assert_module>` action plugin (which tests whether values in a playbook satisfy certain criteria) execute entirely on the controller.
+Some action plugins do all their work on the control node.
+For example, the :ref:`debug <debug_module>` action plugin (which prints text for the user to see) and the :ref:`assert <assert_module>` action plugin (which tests whether values in a playbook satisfy certain criteria) execute entirely on the control node.

-Most action plugins set up some values on the controller, then invoke an actual module on the managed node that does something with these values.
-For example, the :ref:`template <template_module>` action plugin takes values from the user to construct a file in a temporary location on the controller using variables from the playbook environment.
+Most action plugins set up some values on the control node, then invoke an actual module on the managed node that does something with these values.
+For example, the :ref:`template <template_module>` action plugin takes values from the user to construct a file in a temporary location on the control node using variables from the playbook environment.
 It then transfers the temporary file to a temporary file on the remote system.
 After that, it invokes the :ref:`copy module <copy_module>` which operates on the remote system to move the file